homepods/klipper/docs/G-Codes.md

 See [Working with the BL-Touch](BLTouch.md) for more details.

+## Temperature Probe

+The following command is available when a "temperature_probe" config section is enabled:
+- `PROBE_WAIT TARGET=<temperature> TIMEOUT=<seconds>`:  Blocks gcode execution
+  until the probe reaches the supplied TARGET temperature or until the TIMEOUT is reached.
+If the TIMEOUT is not supplied or set to 0 then PROBE_WAIT will block indefinitely.
+If the bed or currently selected extruder is enabled PROBE_WAIT will assume that the probe is heating and wait until the current temperature is equal to or above the TARGET.
+If both the extruder and bed are off PROBE_WAIT will assume the probe is cooling and wait until the current temperature is equal to or below the TARGET.

 ## Delta Calibration

 The following commands are available when the "delta_calibrate" config